MILITARY STAR Offers Emergency Assistance for Cardmembers Affected by Hurricane Helene

-MILITARY STAR cardmembers who have been affected by Hurricane Helene can receive emergency assistance with 0% interest and no payments on existing balances and new purchases for 90 days.
-Cardmembers can reach out to the Contact Center to initiate this offer now through Nov.
-1 by calling 877-891-7827.
-Read more: https://wp.me/p9Q7PG-2MI.
+DALLAS – MILITARY STAR® is offering cardmembers who have been affected by Hurricane Helene emergency assistance with their accounts.
+Cardmembers can receive 90 days 0% interest and no payments on existing balances and new purchases by calling the MILITARY STAR Contact Center now through Nov.
+1 at 877-891-7827.

+“As our resilient military communities begin the recovery process after this devastating hurricane, the MILITARY STAR team is here to offer assistance,” said Tommy Ward, senior vice president of the Exchange Credit Program.
+“Cardmembers can have a little peace of mind while they focus on taking care of their communities.”

+Shoppers who sign up for a new MILITARY STAR account through Nov.
+1 may also be eligible to receive 0% interest and no payments for 90 days, in addition to the standard 10% off all first-day purchases.

 |Date Taken: